Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Experiments

 \subsection{Implementation Details}

-In our experiments, we adapt ViT-B/16 as the image encoder by replacing the 2D convolutional layers in patch embedding module with 3D convolutional layers, resulting in a 3D ViT-B/16 architecture.
-For the text encoder, we fine-tune PubMedBERT on the text data of the CT-RATE dataset to better capture the linguistic characteristics and representation requirements of the medical domain.
-Furthermore, we utilize M3AE~\citep{chen2022m3ae} for pretraining the image and text encoders.
-M3AE employs a masked cross-modal reconstruction strategy, where masked regions in one modality are reconstructed using information from the other modality.
-This approach enhances the semantic consistency between image and text features and strengthens their alignment for downstream tasks.
+In our experiments, we adapt ViT-B/16~\cite{dosovitskiy2020image} as the image encoder by replacing the 2D convolutions in the patch-embedding module with 3D convolutions, yielding a 3D ViT-B/16.
+For the text encoder, we fine-tune CXRBERT~\cite{boecking2022making} on CT-RATE reports to capture medical-domain language.
+We also use M3AE~\cite{chen2022m3ae} to pretrain both encoders.
+M3AE employs masked cross-modal reconstruction, where masked regions in one modality are reconstructed from the other, enhancing image–text semantic consistency and alignment.
+The CMKB basis vectors are initialized using orthogonal initialization.

 In our experiments, $\alpha$, $\beta$, and $\gamma$ are empirically set to 0.5, 1, and 1, respectively, based on preliminary trials to balance the contributions of different loss components. $K$ is set to 2048, as determined through the experimental search results presented later.
 We use the Adam optimizer with a learning rate of $5 \times 10^{-5}$.
-The batch size is set to 8 for all experiments.
+For the ablation studies, the batch size is set to 8 due to computational cost considerations, while our final configuration adopts a batch size of 64, which yields the best overall performance.
 The code is implemented using the PyTorch framework, and all experiments are conducted on a single NVIDIA A800 GPU.
-During the inference phase, we set the prompt template as ``There is [abnormality]'' for zero-shot abnormality diagnosis.
+During the inference phase, we perform zero-shot abnormality diagnosis by setting the prompt template as ``There is [abnormality]'' and computing the similarity score for each category as

+where $s_c$ denotes the final similarity score between the image and category $c$.
+For cross-modal retrieval tasks, only the original reports are used as queries, and no additional summarization step is required, ensuring efficient inference.